lukaszcz/pascaladt/README.md

 PascalAdt is a library of data structures and algorithms for Free Pascal and Delphi, inspired by the C++ STL library.
-It offers a wide variety of data structures including lists, queues, double-ended queues, binary trees, binary search trees, AVL trees, 2-3-trees, splay trees and hash tables.

 Features
 --------